• Skip to primary navigation

 Much like Liam Neeson, I’m always making lists.
 If you’re familiar with Comic Book Herald, you know these are typically massive reading order lists, with a primary focus on Marvel comics (and some DC!).

 The below list is a very different breed, and is instead a collection of all my favorite comics and graphic novels I have ever read.
 Every time I read a new comic book series, I add it to the list, and rank it among the substantial competition of all the best comics ever.
+This includes all the great new graphic novels I read and consider every month in the CBH email newsletter!

 There are two essential notes I’d like to add before you get to the list.

 1 – I do not claim to have read all the greatest comics of all time.
 I am literally one man (at best, a half animal, part party machine).
 This list is an evolving organism that will take new shape as I pick up new books.
-If you have a personal favorite you don’t see included here, I’d love to hear about it in the comments, on Twitter, via email, on the street, from a disembodied voice floating through my attic… you get the idea.
+If you have a personal favorite you don’t see included here, I’d love to hear about it in the comments, via email, on the street, from a disembodied voice floating through my attic… you get the idea.

 2 – I have read many more Marvel comics than I’ve yet included on this list.
 This is changing all the time as I re-read Marvel series as part of My Marvelous Year and subsequently rank the titles.
 Again, if you’re looking for your Marvel comics fixin’s, I’d also check out my favorite 100 stories from 1998 to 2015, or the top 25 Marvel trade collections from 1961 to 1998.